UnknownExceptions/IMDb-Widget/readme.txt

 == Screenshots ==

-1. IMDb Profile Widget
+1. The Widget
-2. IMDb Profile Widget
-3. IMDb Profile Widget
-4. IMDb Profile Widget
+2. Rating Charts